 On December 31, 2018, Tower Health ("Tower") and Drexel University signed a 20-year academic affiliation agreement that allows the University to use Tower Health's Reading Hospital campus in Berks County, Pennsylvania as another location for the College of Medicine's four-year undergraduate medical education program.
-The agreement calls for the opening of a state of the art 120,000 sf facility in West Reading PA that will train at least 40 additional Drexel University medical students per year starting in July 2021.
-The academic affiliation agreement will allow the Drexel University's College of Medicine to create and maintain high quality medical education and academic programs in an appropriate learning environment and serve the community through the delivery of high quality and cost-effective health care services at Tower Health facilities.
+On July 27, 2021, Tower and Drexel University celebrated the grand opening of a state-of-the-art branch campus facility in West Reading PA that will train at least 40 additional Drexel University medical students per year starting in August 2021.
+The branch campus allows the Drexel University's College of Medicine to provide high quality medical education and academic programs and serve the community through the delivery of high quality and cost-effective health care services at Tower Health facilities.